-Philip Stotter, V1 Sports Director of Sports Science, joins us to talk about using V1 Sports video and ground pressure analysis technology to conduct a Functional Movement Screen.
+Philip Stotter, Sports Science Consultant, joins us to talk about using V1 Sports video and ground pressure analysis technology to conduct a Functional Movement Screen.

 Every preseason and into the season, the online debate starts about the efficacy and validity of testing and screening athletes and more specifically which screens or tests are actually useful.
 Let’s focus on the Functional Movement Screen (FMS).
 The FMS was developed to help coaches and health care professionals screen individuals for performance abilities, risk of injury, and dysfunctional or performance-limiting movement patterns.
 FMS research from the last twenty years indicates its extreme limitations for screening, because of the subjective approach to collecting accurate data and scoring.
 These attempts to connect specific performance flaws with screening are not an easy task regardless of education and experience.
 The question then becomes how can a coach utilize these screens and make them practical in the trenches.

 “By adding V1 Sports technology like video and ground pressure to quantify that video, I and all coaches are now armed with a non-biased evaluation tool that can measure what a coach cannot see without it.” – Matt Krause, Director of PBSCCS

 Chances are if you’re using a movement screen, you’ve been disappointed with its limits and found the scoring to be very biased based on the way it is scored.
 I believe that movement screens only have value if tested correctly and with the right technology.
 Improving a coach’s ability to conduct a screen starts with video recording.

 Here are five key reasons why a coach or medical professional should video screening sessions:

 1. Writing a score down is not the same as recording the screen.
 Recording the screen with video allows you to analyze it later.
 When only one set of eyes evaluates the motion, repeatability becomes a problem.
 Inter- and intra-reliability can be an issue for some screens that have poor